Xscript-Fixed-Admin/EUSURVEY/README.md

 Then, push your changes as explained before to your fork repository to be ready for the pull request!

 8. __Open a pull request from this feature branch to our repository;__ Finally, from your forked remote repository URL, https://github.com/YourRepository, select the nameOfYourIssue#1 branch and press the "New pull request button".
 Hence, this will create a pull request to our repository.
 We will then test your branch, and discuss the pull request together.
-When accepted, your changes will be inserted into our develop branch by merging your development branch to our develop branch.
+When accepted, your changes will be inserted into our develop branch by merging your development branch to our develop branc
+#ins